adrianoBP/better-wordle/README.md

 ### PWA

+The game can also be installed to the device as it has been made available as a Progressive Web App.
+This allows the user to install the application on the device instead of having to open the browser every time and search for the game.

+Additionally, thanks to the fact that PWA requires a `ServiceWorker`, the load times of the site have been reduced as they are served directly from the service worker cache instead of a round trip to the server.

 ### Share game

 When playing with random words (i.e. not today's word), the URL gets updated with an `id` that identifies the word.
 Users can copy and share the URL with other users to see how many attempts it takes them.
 By default, the URL will not specify the word length, allowing a minimalist approach; however, if the word length is different from the default (5), it will be specified in the URL parameters.

+## Endpoints structure

+- `/api`
+  - `/words`
+    - `/by-id` (GET): provides the user with the correct word in case they were not able to guess the word.
+When no id is provided, the word of the day will be returned.
+    - `/verify` (GET): checks if the provided word ID and length match.
+Used to prevent players from playing with incorrect data
+  - `/game`
+    - `/validate-guess` (POST): validates the user's guess and returns an array indicating the correctness of a letter at the index.
+    - `/random` (GET): returns a new random word id used when playing with the "Random Game" feature.

 ## Considerations